utsabigdata/AI-Workshop/ITESM-workshop/README.md

 *  Natural language Processing, Text Analytics, and Information Extraction Using Topic Models

 Natural language processing (NLP) is one of the most transformative technologies for modern enterprises.
 In this section we introduce students to text mining and text manipulation algorithms.
 We start by introducing the structure of text both to the machine and to humans and an overview of the NLP frameworks for manipulating text.
-We focuse mainly on practical models with many examples and developing functional applications.
+We focus mainly on practical models with many examples and developing functional applications.
 Overall, this section offers you a complete explanation of the main NLP methods such as Text Data Assembly, Text Data Preprocessing, Model Building, and finally the developing of NLP applications.

 *  Deep Learning and Convolutional Neural Network and Tensorflow Programming